UBC-MDS/PyDataPeek/README.md

 [![Documentation Status](https://readthedocs.org/projects/pydatapeek/badge/?version=latest)](https://pydatapeek.readthedocs.io/en/latest/?badge=latest)

 ### Project Proposal
-As data scientists, we are expected to orient business users to the datasets we are analyzing in a way that is accessible and easy to understand.
+Data scientists are expected to orient business users to the datasets by analyzing in a way that is accessible and easy to understand.
 This process is the first step to building trust in the analysis.

 PyDataPeek is a package that enables data scientists to efficiently generate a visual summary of a dataset.
 This package includes functions that show the size of the dataset, a visual summary of missing data, a sample of the dataset showing the data types as well as exploratory visualizations for quantitative and qualitative data.